ChiSamurai/pds/packages/pds-css/README.md

   $spacing: 1,
   // disabled, enable or scale the rounding as desired
   $rounding: 1,
-  // enables or disables the output of custom color properties with a coresponding "#{$property}-rgb"
+  // enables or disables the output of custom color properties with a corresponding "#{$property}-rgb"
   // variable sibling to extend up on like `color: rgba(var(--primary-rgb), 0.42)`
   $custom-color-properties-rgb: true
 );